leozide/leocad/docs/README.txt

 - LeoCAD for Windows:

-  Download the latest LeoCAD-Windows.exe to your computer, double click on the icon to launch the installer and follow the intructions.
+  Download the latest LeoCAD-Windows.exe to your computer, double click on the icon to launch the installer and follow the instructions.

 - LeoCAD for Linux: